© 2025 WRVO Public Media

 - It leaves public media's overall congressional appropriation unchanged, at least for now.
 How any federal funds are reallocated after removing NPR and PBS is not yet defined, but is sure to have a significant impact on WRVO Public Media and local public media organizations who rely on these national-to-local partnerships to provide some of the content you know and love.

 - It does not close local public media stations.
-However, because most stations rely on federal funding through the CPB's Community Service Grants to pay for infrastructure, emergency-alert services and local journalism, the financial effects could be significant, especially for smaller stations who serve more rural communities.
+However, because most stations rely on federal funding through the CPB's Community Service Grants to pay for infrastructure, emergency-alert services and local journalism, the financial effects could be significant, especially for smaller stations that serve more rural communities.

 How federal support fits into WRVO's budget: